 All states have implied consent laws.
 Under such laws, by driving on public roads, drivers agree to submit to a test for the presence of alcohol or other drugs if stopped for cause and charged with the offense of impaired driving.
 Under a procedure known as ALR, an arresting officer may be authorized to immediately take away the license of a driver who refuses to submit to a test or who tests above the BAC limit established by law.
 Drivers who refuse to submit to roadside evaluations or a breath or blood test may face additional civil and/or criminal penalties, and may still be charged with DUI/DWI based on other evidence such as observed erratic driving and physical behavior.

 The United States Supreme Court has the implied consent issue on its docket for 2016 so this information may be changing soon.

 Below are sample penalties that can be the result of being convicted of DUI:

 - Education course

 - Substance abuse treatment

 - Alcohol exclusion laws that may limit medical insurance for DUI injuries

 Drivers Under Age 21- Zero Tolerance Laws

 Statistics have proven that the likelihood of an alcohol-related crash increases when the driver is a teen.
-As a result of the National Highway Systems Designation Act of 1995, all states had zero tolerance laws in place by 1998.
+As a result of the National Highway Systems Designation Act of 1995, all states have had zero tolerance laws in place since 1998.